 Tofu is made using the same methods and techniques as dairy-based cheese.
 The soft texture allows tofu to mimic cream, eggs, mayonnaise, and even some soft cheeses.
 However, there’s some controversy around tofu.
 It has to do with phytoestrogens called isoflavones.

 The theory is that soy isoflavones act like the female sex hormone estrogen, which potentially increases the risk of cancer — and that they may also reduce testosterone levels in men.
-But these studies have only been done in animal trials.
+But have only been done in animal trials.
 Soy may not do the same in people.

 But, like all healthy diets, you shouldn’t rely primarily on one food.